In this product guide:

-Since brands like adidas and Nike cater to most performance and athleisure footwear categories, it’s far more likely to find a comfortable shoe that’s suitable for standing all day.
+Brands like adidas and Nike focus on performance and athleisure footwear categories, so it’s rather easy to find a comfortable shoe that’s suitable for standing all day.
 So this guide isn’t just about cushy running shoes, but also lifestyle sneakers that make standing easier for the feet.

 On a related note, we have a buyer’s guide (on the same topic) that covers multiple brands.
 However, as some prefer sticking to their favorite brand, we thought it was a good idea to create stand-alone product guides for adidas and Nike.